Ed94/gencpp/project/Readme.md

 ## On multi-threading

 Currently unsupported.
-The following changes would have to be made:

 ## Extending the library

 This library is relatively very small, and can be extended without much hassle.

-The convention you'll see used throughout the API of the library is as follows:
+The convention you'll see used throughout the interface of the library is as follows:

 1. Check name or parameters to make sure they are valid for the construction requested
 2. Create a code object using `make_code`.